fiatconnect/specification/fiatconnect-api.md

 ##### 3.3.1.1.3.
 Semantics

-All transfer in quotes require the `fiat`, `crypto`, and `fiatAccountType` query parameters, and exactly *one of* `fiatAmount` or `cryptoAmount`.
+All transfer in quotes require the `fiatType`, `cryptoType`, and exactly *one of* `fiatAmount` or `cryptoAmount`.
 If these requirements are not met, the server MUST return an HTTP `400` error.
-If the server responds with an HTTP `200`, the provider MUST support a transfer in for the requested quote.
+If the server responds with an HTTP `200`, the provider MUST support a transfer in for the requested details.
 If the requested quote is not supported, the server MUST return an HTTP `400` error.

 ###### 3.3.1.1.3.1.
 Success

 A successful response indicates that the provider is able to perform a transfer for the requested quote.
-If `fiatAmount` is provided, the `quote.amount` field returned in the success body MUST correspond to the amount of crypto the user should expect to receive by providing `fiatAmount` worth of the fiat currency.
-If `cryptoAmount` is provided, the `quote.amount` field MUST correspond to the amount of fiat currency required in order to receive the requested amount of crypto.
+If `fiatAmount` is provided, the `quote.cryptoAmount` field returned in the success body MUST correspond to the amount of crypto the user should expect to receive by providing `fiatAmount` worth of the fiat currency.
+If `cryptoAmount` is provided, the `quote.fiatAmount` field MUST correspond to the amount of fiat currency required in order to receive the requested amount of crypto.

-The `quote.conversionRate` field MUST always represent the cost of a unit crypto type with respect to the selected fiat type.
+The `quote.fiatType`, `quote.cryptoType`, `quote.fiatAmount`, and `quote.cryptoAmount` fields in the response body MUST correspond to the query parameters provided to the endpoint.
+The `quote.guaranteedUntil` field represents the time that the quote is guaranteed until, as a UNIX timestamp.
+A server MAY choose to provide this value.
+If it does not, the client should assume that the server makes no guarantees about the actual conversion rate when performing a transfer for the given quote.
+If a server provides this value in the response, it MUST honor the provided conversion rate when initiating transfers until the time indiciated in the `quote.guaranteedUntil` field.

+The `quote.settlementTimeLowerBound` and `quote.settlementTimeUpperBound` fields are optional return values, representing the lower and upper bounds for transaction settlement time using a particular `FiatAccountType` respectively.
+A server MAY include these in the response.
+If included, these MUST be strings representing time deltas in number of seconds.
+If included, a server
+SHOULD try to honor the advertised settlement time bounds when performing a related transfer, but it is not required.

+In addition to returning quote data, a successful response must also return information about which KYC schemas are acceptable/required in order to initiate a transfer with the given quote parameters.
+If KYC is required, the server MUST set `kyc.kycRequired` to `true` in the response body.
+Likewise, if no KYC is required, this value MUST be
+`false`.
+If `kyc.kycRequired` is `true`, the `kyc.kycSchemas` field MUST be present, and should contain a list of acceptable schemas that can be used to transfer KYC data to the server.
+This list MUST contain at least one entry.

+Finally, a successful response must also return information about what fiat account types are allowed to be used for the transfer, what schemas are allowed to communicate those account details, and what fee, if any, is associated with the requested quote when using a fiat accout of a particular type.

+On success, the server MUST return a mapping from fiat account types to lists of schemas that the client may use to add a new account of that type.
+This is expected to vary by geographical region as well as quote details provided by the query parameters.
+Each `fiatAccount[FiatAccountTypeEnum]` MUST correspond to a fiat account type that is allowed to be used for the requested quote.
+`fiatAccount[FiatAccountTypeEnum].fiatAccountSchemas` is a list of fiat account schemas that can be used to communicate data about the corresponding fiat account type.

-The `quote.fee` field is an optional return value, used to represent an optional fixed fee for the transfer.
-A server MAY choose to include this in the response body, though it
-MUST be included if the provider requires a fee for the transfer.
+The `fiatAccount[FiatAccountTypeEnum].fee` field is an optional return value, used to represent an optional fixed fee for the transfer when using a fiat account of the corresponding type.
+A server MAY choose to include this for a particular fiat account type, though it MUST be included if the provider requires a fee for the transfer.
 For transfers in, this fee is assumed to be denominated in the selected `fiatType`.

-The `fiatType`, `cryptoType`, `fiatAmount`, `cryptoAmount`, and `fiatAccountType` fields in the response body MUST correspond to the query parameters provided to the endpoint.
+If
+`fiatAccount[FiatAccountTypeEnum].fee` is provided, the server MAY return `fiatAccount[FiatAccountTypeEnum].feeType` and/or `fiatAccount[FiatAccountTypeEnum].feeFrequency`.
+`feeType` represents the *type* of fee; e.g, if it's for KYC or a fixed platform fee. `feeFrequency` represents the frequency at which the fee is required; e.g., one-time, or on each transfer.

 ###### 3.3.1.1.3.2.
 Failure